-25.d Quarterly average amount of PPP loans pledged to the PPPLF and excluded from "Total assets for the leverage ratio" reported in Schedule HC-R. Part I. item 30.
+25.d Quarterly average amount of PPP loans pledged to the PPPLF and excluded from "Total assets for the leverage ratio" reported in Schedule HC-R, Part I, item 30.
 Report the quarterly average amount of PPP loans pledged to the PPPLF that are included as a deduction in Schedule HC-R, Part I, item 29, "LESS: Other deductions from (additions to) assets for leverage ratio purposes," and thus excluded from "Total assets for the leverage ratio" reported in Schedule HC-R, Part I, item 30.

-This quarterly average should be consistent with and calculated using the same averaging method used for calculating the quarterly average for "Total Assets" reported in Schedule HC-K, item 9.
+This quarterly average should be consistent with and calculated using the same averaging method used for calculating the quarterly average for "Total Assets" reported in Schedule HC-K, item 5.

-Appendix C - Redlined Revisions to the Instructions for Schedule HC-E, Deposit Liabilities, and the Glossary Entry for "Deposits" related to the Interim Final Rule for Reserve Requirements of Depository Institutions (Regulation D)
+Appendix C - Redlined Revisions to the Instructions for Schedule HC-E, Deposit Liabilities, and the Glossary Entry for "Deposits" related to the Interim Final Rule for Reserve Requirements of Depository Institutions (Regulation D) Effective as of the June 30, 2020, Report Date.

-The following pages (pages 18 to 34) contain the redlined instructions for these revisions.
+The following pages (pages 19 to 40) contain the redlined instructions for these revisions.

-LINE ITEM INSTRUCTIONS FOR Deposit Liabilities Schedule HC-E
+LINE ITEM INSTRUCTIONS FOR

+Deposit Liabilities Schedule HC-E